lee101/how/source/_posts/99designs-wordsmashing-logo-icon-design.md

 I let the designers know that i had decided on a color scheme as soon as possible which helps the designers have one less thing to worry about.

-## Contests are very cost effective
+## Contests are extremely cost effective
 The silver contest cost 500 AUDs and i received an overwhelming 190 designs from 38designers

 To pick the winner I sent a [design survey](http://99designs.com/logo-design/contests/wordsmashing-word-puzzle-game-216866/poll/k8u6rf?utm_source=voting_app&utm_medium=web&utm_campaign=voting) around and asked for feedback on what i thought where the best designs.